 The federal government isn't the only place where you should look for grants.
 U.S. states also have grant programs available for their residents.
-Texas does it big and provides more grants than many other states.
+Texas does it big and provides more and how to apply.
+Check it out now if you live in Texas and are interested in gettinggrants than many other states.

 Texas has also done an excellent job promoting their state grants.
 They make it as easy as possible to find Texas Grants for a very wide range of purposes.

-If you are interested in college loans, Texas has a special program called “College for all Texans;” in the next section this article shows you how to find out if you are eligible and how to apply.
-Check it out now if you live in Texas and are interested in getting help going to college.
+If you are interested in college loans, Texas has a special program called “College for all Texans;” in the next section this article shows you how to find out if you are eligible help going to college.

 If you are an individual or an organization seeking funds for a program related to topics as wide-ranging as health services, business, agriculture, housing, criminal justice or faith-based activities (to name just a few!), there is a website that makes it easy to search for a currently available grant.
 If you wish to fund a program in the humanities, often the hardest type of grant to find, there is even a Texas organization dedicated to helping you find a grant.